The GKEF Flexible and Enabling Funds are closed.

 How to apply

-GKE Small Grants - contact the KE & Impact team in Research Services to find out how to apply.
-(Please note that GKE Small Grants is now closed for the year 2023/2024 and will reopen 1st August 2024, with applications accepted from 1st July 2024.)
-The GKE Small Grant submissions are assessed on a rolling basis through the financial year, dependent on extent of remaining funds, with applications decided at the end of the month in which they are submitted.
+GKE Small Grants - GKEF Small Grants is now open.
+Please contact the KE & Impact team in Research Services to find out how to apply.
+The GKE Small Grant submissions are assessed on a rolling basis through the financial year, dependent on extent of remaining funds, with applications decided and budget transfers made at the end of the month in which funding is awarded.
+Small Grants are a responsive award program but are still constrained by processing times so please make sure that you reach out to the KE & Impact team with sufficient time prior to the activity proposed in your application.

 GKE Flexible Fund and GKE Enabling Fund